Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 ## Rollout plan

 This additive client-side feature does not require an experimental feature flag or backend rollout.
 It will ship in a regular Bicep release after implementation, documentation, and automated tests are complete.
-Tests will cover parsing and configuration validation, artifact resolution, redirects and captures, cross-platform local paths, language-server behavior, and backward compatibility for existing `br`, `ts`, and `moduleAliases` references.
+Tests will cover parsing and configuration validation, artifact resolution, redirects and captures, cross-platform local paths, language-server behavior, and backward compatibility for existing `br`, `ts`, `moduleAliases`, and `moduleAliasesMock` references.
+Module alias mock compatibility tests will include tags, digests, nested repository paths, relative and absolute roots, and precedence when both mechanisms match.
 Post-release bugs will be handled through the normal Bicep issue and servicing process.

 ## Unresolved questions